Prions: A Lurking Threat

 Introduction

-A recent discovery at a South Carolina beef processing plant raised new questions about a poorly understood known for causing swift onset dementia and the buildup of amyloid fibers in the brain that cause Swiss cheese-like damage to humans.
+A recent discovery at a South Carolina beef processing plant raised new questions about a poorly understood pathogenic agent known for causing swift onset dementia and the buildup of amyloid fibers in the brain that cause Swiss cheese-like damage to humans.
 So, what is this mysterious pathogenic agent?
 Prions are proteinaceous infectious particles that were first identified approximately 66 years ago and were not officially named or isolated until 1982.
 Prion diseases are transmissible spongiform encephalopathies that cause the malfunction and abnormal folding of prion proteins (PrP).
 As a result of this misfolding, proteins begin to clump together in the central nervous system, primarily the brain, leading to irreversible damage to neurons.
 Currently, all prion diseases remain incurable and fatal, usually within one year of diagnosis.
 Prion disease may also be a result of inherited polymorphisms in the PRNP gene that encodes for the prion protein (PrP), spontaneously, or through contaminated food sources such as beef.
 Both animals and humans are susceptible to these diseases and the most common variations are described in Table 1.
 In this blog, we will describe prion diseases, how they impact both human and animal health, and the challenges that need to be overcome to successfully decontaminate these hardy pathogenic agents.

 Impact of Prions on Human and Animal Health